Introduction to Academic Practice (IntroAP)

 Tasks: Between the seminar dates you will be asked to submit regular written homework tasks, to contribute to a discussion board, and to carry out a teaching observation exchange.
 There is also a final assignment of around 1,400 words to submit after seminar 3.
 These tasks and the seminars are fully supported with a dedicated set of course materials in LEARN to which course participants are enrolled at the start of the course.

-Overview of key dates 20/21: to help you understand what would need to be done by when, please see this at-a-glance breakdown of 20/21 key dates for the IntroAP (PDF)
+Overview of key dates: to help you understand what would need to be done by when, please see this at-a-glance breakdown of key dates for IntroAP

 Workload: Previous participants have reported that between 36-40 hours’ input is required to complete all aspects of the course over the semester.
-We do not expect this to change for the online course.
+We do not expect this to change for the hybrid course.

 Detailed course information